The Hive Youth Services Center

 Welcome to The Hive - the new home of The Howell Teen Center.
 The Hive is a place where teens can come to gather with friends, interact with adults on relatively equal footing, gain recognition for their efforts and skills, and make choices about what they will do and how they will do it, all in a place that is teen-driven!
 It is THE place for middle and high school students to hang out and socialize, take classes, play games, watch movies, do homework, and much more!

 Joining the Howell Teen Center is easy - parental permission is the first step!
-Stop in and pick up a short form, fill it out, and return it with your parent’s signature and you’ll be part of the Teen Center!
-Daily admission is FREE - there’s no membership fee, no annual fee, and no participation fee during normal hours (additional costs could apply to special events).
+Stop in and pick up a short form, fill it out, and return it with your parent’s signature and payment and you’ll be part of the Teen Center!

 The Hive is open during the Howell Public School year.
 Regular hours of operation are 2:30pm-6:00pm Monday through Friday.
 We follow the Howell Public School holiday and inclement weather closure schedule.